Disability Insurance Arizona: Protecting Your Income and Future

 Long-Term Disability (LTD)

-Long-Term Disability (LTD) insurance is another type of coverage that protects an employee from loss of income if they cannot work due to illness, injury, or accident for a long period.
+Long-term disability (LTD) insurance is another type of coverage that protects an employee from loss of income if they cannot work for a long period due to illness, injury, or accident.
 In Arizona, LTD benefits can be paid until age 65 or until you can return to work after your disability.
 Depending on your plan, LTD may pay you for a specific number of years, like two years or five years, or until you turn a specific age, like 65.

 Social Security Disability Insurance (SSDI)

-Social Security Disability Insurance (SSDI) is a federal program that provides monthly payments to people who have worked, paid Social Security taxes, and now have disabilities that prevent them from working.
+Social Security Disability Insurance (SSDI) is a federal program that provides monthly payments to people who have worked and paid Social Security taxes but now have disabilities that prevent them from working.
 To qualify for SSDI, you must be unable to work because of a medical condition that is expected to last at least 12 months or result in death.

 Supplemental Security Income (SSI)